emilielundblad/AirportSecurityWorkshop/Instructions/12-Ready for takeoff!.md

-# Task 12 - Ready for Takeoff!
+# Task 12 - Ready for takeoff!

 Everything is in place.
 It's time to test your app!